 Step Five: Clean-Up

 After you’ve confirmed that the toilet is back to normal, clean your toilet snake and safely store it away.
 We recommend cleaning your toilet snake with a hard-wire brush and warm, flowing water.

 And in five easy steps, you’ve successfully resolved your blocked drain issues all on your own!
 Who needs a plumber with you around?

 Preventative Measures Against Clogging

-- First, only try to flush things that are meant to be flushed.
-For instance, we all know that toilet paper is specifically made to break down well when you flush it down the toilet.
-However, items such as cleaning wipes and paper towels do not break down that well, so it’s better to dispose of these in a waste bin.
+Only flush things that are meant to be flushed.
+For instance, we all know that toilet paper is specifically made to break down when you flush it down the toilet.
+But other bathroom items like cleaning wipes, sanitary products, and paper towels break down very slowly or not at all.
+These ‘unflushables’ should be thrown in a waste bin instead.

-- Finally, one other way to keep your toilet free from clogs is through regular maintenance.
-Keeping both your toilet and the pipes clean helps minimize the risk of material build up over time.
-So, always clean your entire system once or twice a month.
+Finally, the most important way to keep your toilet clog-free is through regular maintenance and TLC.
+Keeping both your toilet and the pipes clean minimizes the risk of material build up over time.
+We recommend that you clean your entire system at least once or twice a month for the best results.

 Toilet snakes are a very common tool and you can find them in most hardware shops or online.
 They’re also pretty affordable so it’s easy to have a basic toilet snake around for when you need it.
 Remember the snake/auger confusion?
 Well toilet snakes also go by ‘toilet augers’ or ‘closet snakes’ which can get confusing.
 The most important thing to look out for when buying though is a sturdy rubber coating because an exposed metal shaft can damage your toilet.
 So no matter the alias, you know enough about drain snakes now to make a good choice for your toilet.